 Students who pass a competency test (administered on a pass/fail basis at no charge) for ACL 1510 and/or CSC 1000 will not be required to take the class for which a test is passed.
-Passing a competency test will not give a student a grade or the equivalent semester hours for taking the respective course(s), but will satisfy the respective general education ACL and/or CSC requirement(s).
+Passing a competency test does provide credit nor serve as a course attempt, but will satisfy the respective general education ACL and/or CSC requirement(s).
 Students are permitted one single attempt to pass a CSC 1000 and/or ACL 1510 competency test.

-A student must pass CSC 1000 (or BUS 1700 for Reeves School of Business Majors ONLY) prior to completing 60 semester hours in order to satisfy the Computer Competency Requirement.

-ACL 3540 may substitute for ACL 1510.
+- A student must pass CSC 1000 (or BUS 1700 for Reeves School of Business Majors ONLY) prior to completing 60 credit hours in order to satisfy the Computer Competency Requirement. - ACL 3540 may substitute for ACL 1510.
 BUS 1700 may substitute for CSC 1000.